 The arrival of 4.0 back in 2011 was carried in the ribbon menus in Web Intelligence, the last large redesign of the tool.
 For users shifting from XIR2 or XI3.1 to BI4.x, the main task has always been for discovering the buttons that you are aware of stays there but are just buried down in the tabbed-structure of those ribbon menus.

 SAP BI 4.3 changed the interface once again, but not only in menu styles.
-The query panel, universe object icons, input controls, locations of navigation and object panels, filter bars; these all are changing.
+The query panel, universe object icons, input controls, locations of navigation and object panels, filter bars; all are changing.

 SAP has committed functional parity for Web Intelligence reporting between late stage 4.2 and the release of 4.3, so the buttons will remain in there someplace.
 However, it will be a challenge to locate them in unknown surroundings.